Racing Crimes in Pinellas

 Street racing can involve cars, motorcycles, and other motor vehicles.
 If you were accused of engaging in prearranged or spontaneous competitions on the roadways (including any highway, street, or parking lot), then find a good lawyer to help you fight the criminal charge.

-At Sammis Law Firm, our attorneys represent people accused of being a driver, spectator, or facilitator of a street or drag race in Pinellas County, FL.
+Don’t face the judge alone.
+Contact our experienced criminal defense lawyers in Pinellas County, FL who can represent you on charges of being a driver, spectator, or facilitator of a street or drag race in Pinellas County, FL.

 Elements of Street or Drag Racing in Florida